 Note that the grade distribution is set based on enrollment following the end of the drop period, and to the extent that students subsequently withdraw from the course, the percentage of the final enrollment who receive A's or B's will be greater than 70%.
-This policy means that no student who remains in the course is negatively affected by the fact that other students withdraw.
+This policy means that no student who remains in the course is negatively affected by the fact that other students have withdrawn.

-Students at the bottom of the distribution with very poor average scores (e.g., an average score of less than 40%) will likely receive an F. Students taking the course on a Pass/Fail basis must receive a grade of D- or higher to get a "Pass."
+Students at the bottom of the distribution with a very poor weighted average scores (e.g., a weighted average score of less than 40%) will likely receive an F. Students taking the course on a Pass/Fail basis must receive a grade of D- or higher to get a "Pass."